preloader

 12

-All competitors who finish the races within the time limit will receive a commemorative medal from the organizer.
+All participants who finish their race within the time limit will receive a commemorative medal.

 arrow